-Careful review of existing grades and natural drainage patterns are suggested prior to building design.
+Careful review of existing grades and natural drainage patterns is suggested prior to building design.
 Innovative ways to adapt to site grades with level changes reduce construction costs, preserve the natural beauty of the environment, and ensure quick design approval.

-Building Pads may b constructed with the cut-and-fill method only in accordance with the following standards:
+Building Pads maybe constructed with the cut-and-fill method only in accordance with the following standards: